WladimirW/netnei/README.md

 It includes the complete, working script and example images from the presentation.
 It also includes a tutorial on how to create the script for yourself and learn the basics of how to access Azure resources.
 The tutorial is divided into several steps.
 Start with step 0 and work your way up.
 Every step_\* folder contains a readme file with specific instructions.
+Start by cloning this repository onto your computer.
+(If you're new to Github, you can also simply download it)

 ## Step 0 -- Setup Azure, setup Python and run a small Python script